ItsLewizzz/ItsLewizzz/README.md

 # Hello there 👋

 I'm Lewis, an 19 year-old student from the United Kingdom.
-I'm currently studying full-time doing Cyber Security and Networking.
-I've been programming in Java for over 4 years and you can find some of my public (Spigot related) projects here on my page.
+I'm currently studying Cyber Security and Networking full-time.
+I've been programming in Java for over 4 years and you can find some of my public (mostly Spigot related) projects here.

 ### 📬 Get in Touch